h4ckua11/Writeups/TetCTF/Web/The Prophet.md

 print (rv)
 ```
 The rv will be our generated pin.
-I looked tried to find all the values that were required to generate a valid pin.
+I tried to find all the values that were required to generate a valid pin.
 Those were the things I needed.
 ```python
 probably_public_bits = [